 I started saving as much as I could when I was around 26 or 27.
-I had my daughter when I was 30 years old and I was able to save up 2 year’s of my salary by that time.
+I had my daughter when I was almost 30 years old and I was able to save up 2 year’s of my salary by that time.

 I have always been responsible with money so this wasn’t very hard for me to do.
 I just kept living like I did in college, on a tight budget.
-Here are some of the ways I did it:

 I got into couponing after college when I was trying to get my own place and pay off my student loans.
 I came across the site, Hip2Save, and fell in love with how easy she made couponing seem.

 I started doing meal planning so that I would eat out less and matched sales with my coupons to really save.
 On average, I would save 60% or more on my grocery bill and that really adds up.

 I got a weekly paper and used sites like Coupons.com to get savings for pretty much everything I needed.
 I didn’t extreme coupon, but I did stock up on things that I used all the time when I could get it at it’s lowest price.

 Shop Sales and Clearance